Dog Grooming Business Cost Summary

 Cost Of Mobile Dog Grooming Equipment

 As discussed above we do a deep dive into setting up a mobile dog grooming van for about $18,000.
-See our article with the details here.
+See our article for the details here.

 If zoning won’t let you work from home we recommend looking at the mobile setup versus leasing a commercial space.